Fornication/Arkays-Commandment/README.md

 - End Times gives you only 365 days to beat Alduin.
 - Item Durability will make your weapons slowly degrade over time.
 - You will need to find or purchase a map of Skyrim and Solstheim to be able to use the actual map.
 Fast Travel is normally disabled, but it is enabled in this list.
 I encourage you to fast travel... whenever you can afford it.
 - Skyrim Souls makes your inventory menu not pause.
+Be sure to have necessary hotkeys set up.
 - Using horses to exploit your way up mountains will probably result in you dying.
 - Jumping down mountains instead of using the proper roads may result in you dying.
+- **FOLLOWERS CANNOT BE RECRUITED!** Only quest-related NPCs will follow you for the duration of the quest.
+Mercenaries, friends, etc cannot follow you - this is intentional, and it is one of Arkay's Commandments.

 ### Gameplay Tips